beratzorlu/Portfolio-Project-2/README.md

 - Samsung Galaxy A51

 ### Software
+- HTML5: For markup.
+- CSS3: For styling.
+- JavaScript ES6: For logic.
+- Root Variables: Utilised for quick access to various fonts and colours.
 - Mozilla Firefox: Main browser used for development, testing and device simulation.
 - Google Chrome: Secondary browser for testing and device simulation.
 - Microsoft Edge: Tertiary browser for testing.